I love NaNoWriMo, which is why this year I’m not doing it.

 Also, headphones are a must in public settings to avoid eavesdropping on conversations that probably won’t make it into your novel.

 My practice now is to write a scene until the point where my characters are on the verge of doing something new.
 Then I stop writing and for the rest of the day, I don’t actively think about writing (Rule #4).

 Four: Don’t think about writing until the next day

 This last “rule” is the most important by far.
 In the past, whether I was doing NaNoWriMo or just racking up words, I wrote until I got stuck or depressed or frustrated.
 I often ended my writing day feeling irritated.
 Why hadn’t I written more?
 What’s wrong with me?
 Why can’t I churn out brilliant strings of words like other writers do?
 I’m a failure.
 I shouldn’t be allowed near a keyboard.
 Nobody loves me.
 I’m going into the garden to eat worms.

 You know the drill.

-Should you do NaNoWriMo?
-Absolutely!
-Give it a try if you haven’t already and see how it works for you.
+Try it if you haven’t already and see how it works for you.
 Many writers swear by it and that’s awesome!
-But if you find yourself becoming more worried about word counts than story, give yourself a break.
-Lower your daily word limit to something that works for you and the story that you want to tell—and enjoy yourself!
+But if you become more worried about word counts than your story, give yourself a break.
+Lower your daily word limit to something that works for you and the story you want to tell—and enjoy yourself.

 Next / Previous Post Navigation: